Trinity Reports 21 Active COVID-19 Cases Over Two Days, Suspends In-Person Classes Through Tuesday

 While “most of the students will remain in isolation in a separate building on campus,” some have “decided to return home,” DiChristina added.
 DiChristina did not indicate what building the College would use, though previous students have been quarantined in the Doonesbury dormitory on Vernon Street.
 The College has previously confirmed that Doonesbury has a maximum capacity of 31 students.

 An additional 55 students were in self-quarantine as a result of contact tracing efforts and DiChristina expected the number to “rise over the next day as contact tracing continues.”
 It was not immediately clear if the College considers this an outbreak or if it would provide additional updates on the total number of students contacted as a result of contact tracing efforts.
-That number is not available on the College’s COVID-19 dashboard, which was also updated Wednesday evening—breaking from its usual decision to only update twice a week—as a result of the increase.
+That number is not available on the College’s COVID-19 dashboard, which was also updated Wednesday evening—breaking from the College’s previous decision to only update twice a week on Monday and Thursday morning—as a result of the increase.

 In addition to suspending in-person classes, dining was moved to grab-and-go only, the library was shuttered except by appointment, and athletic facilities were closed.
 DiChristina also indicated that students would have access only to their individual residence hall floor and that common areas would be closed.